mtkimmins/LTSDM_hack/README.md

 **4 June 2025** -
 The difference in 11_chip.bin definitely was due to some data interruption.
 It looked like swiss cheese -- littered with holes of "00".
 A second dump revealed just strips of data surrounded by 00s, leaving some strips completely blank with FF.
 Now, a third dump changed the binary in those strips, so I knew it was unreliable.
 After replugging and recompiling the program, I got a fourth dump with gibberish.
 Just incoherent binary dotted with 00s again.
 A fifth dump revealed an initial structure similar to 12_chip and 13_chip, but still with glaring lines or holes of 00.
 A sixth dump on a different USB port showed a similar structure to 13_dump, however all the binary was really different except for periodic binary strips.
 This is much different than when I compare 12_chip to 13_chip where most of it is identical except for a handful of lines spread out where they differ.
 The first half of the written chips seem like directories to files later embedded in the chip, and then it hits a wall halfway through of dissimilarity.
 However, I believe this chunk is the actual audio file.
 Looking at the endings prior to the rest of the blank padding for each chip, they share the exact same ending sequence as well.

+**5 June 2025** -
+I have caved and bought another projector.
+It was on sale from amazon, and the ones on marketplace were selling for much more.
+It is coming tomorrow, so hopefully I can figure out what plays the cartridges, what architecture it is, and I get an official pcb clip that fits (no more soldering hopefully).

 ___